 The Burned Area Rehabilitation Program supports efforts to repair or improve burned landscapes unlikely to recover without human assistance.

 Fire plays a natural and necessary role in many landscapes.
-Periodic low-intensity fires speed up the process of forest decomposition and deliver nutrients to the plants that remain.
-They build resilience to fires by clearing brush (a.k.a. ladder fuels) and creating a mosaic of burned, partially-burned, and unburned areas (which makes it less likely that future fires will torch an entire landscape).
-Some trees, like lodgepole pine, require the heat of flames to open up their cones and disperse new seeds.
+Periodic low-intensity fires speed up forest decomposition and deliver nutrients to remaining plants.
+They build resilience to future fires by reducing vegetation and creating a mosaic of burned, partially burned, and unburned areas, which makes it less likely that future fires will torch an entire landscape.
+Some trees, like lodgepole pine, require the heat of flames to open their cones and disperse new seeds.

-Not all fires follow this paradigm, and not all landscapes react to fire in the same way.
+Not all landscapes react to fire in the same way.
 Sometimes wildfire burns so hot it incinerates everything over a large area, including the plant roots and other organic matter that stabilize the topsoil.
-This type of disturbance leaves an area vulnerable to erosion by floods or mudslides that can delay plant recovery for decades (or longer), reduce water quality in nearby streams, disrupt reservoirs and water treatment systems, and possibly damage homes located in the wildland urban interface.
-Invasive species pose another threat to destabilized areas if they gain a foothold, outcompete native plants, and transform a landscape in ways that affect local businesses, recreation, and wildlife.
+This type of disturbance leaves an area vulnerable to erosion by floods or mudslides that can delay plant recovery for decades (or longer), reduce water quality, and possibly damage homes.
+Invasive plants pose another threat; if they outcompete native plants, they can transform a landscape and negatively affect people’s livelihoods, recreation, and wildlife.

-In the first five years after a wildfire, our rehabilitation program works to prevent these problems and jump-start the landscape recovery process by:
+In the first five years after a wildfire, our rehabilitation efforts work to prevent these problems and jump-start the landscape recovery process by:

 This program also funds the repair or replacement of minor infrastructure damaged by a wildfire, such as small trail bridges, handrails, campgrounds, boat ramps, stock tanks, or informational kiosks.

-The Department of the Interior establishes and implements monitoring protocols to assess the effectiveness of rehabilitation treatments, frequently in collaboration with the U.S. Geological Survey, the U.S. Forest Service, and other scientific institutions.
+The Department of the Interior assesses the effectiveness of rehabilitation treatments, frequently in collaboration with the U.S. Geological Survey, the U.S. Forest Service, and other scientific institutions.